DETAILED ACTION

 (b) CONCLUSION.—The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the inventor or a joint inventor regards as the invention.

-See MPEP 2173.05(e) which states "A claim which refers to "said aluminum lever," but recites only "a lever" earlier in the claim, is indefinite because it is uncertain as to the lever to which reference is made… even though indefiniteness in claim language is of semantic origin, it is not rendered unobjectionable simply because it could have been corrected.
-In re Hammack, 427 F.2d 1384, 1388 n.5, 166 USPQ 209, 213 n.5 (CCPA 1970).”
+See MPEP 2173.05(e) which states “The lack of clarity could arise where a claim refers to "said lever" or "the lever," where the claim contains no earlier recitation or limitation of a lever and where it would be unclear as to what element the limitation was making reference… even though indefiniteness in claim language is of semantic origin, it is not rendered unobjectionable simply because it could have been corrected.
+In re Hammack, 427 F.2d 1384, 1388 n.5, 166 USPQ 209, 213 n.5 (CCPA 1970)”.

 Allowable Subject Matter

-Claim 5 is objected to as being dependent upon a rejected base claim, but would be allowable if rewritten to overcome the rejections under 35 U.S.C.
-112(b) set forth in this Office action and to include all of the limitations of the base claim and any intervening claims.
+Claims 1-5 would be allowable if rewritten to overcome the rejections under 35 U.S.C.
+112(b) set forth in this Office action.
 The art of record does not suggest the totality of limitations, does not provide any teaching, suggestion or motivation to modify toward the entirety of applicant's claims, nor was there any readily apparent cogent reasoning that is unequivocally independent of hindsight that would have led one of ordinary skill in the art at the time the invention was made to modify the prior art to obtain the entirety of applicant’s claimed invention.

 Conclusion